akyidrian/memory-game/README.md

 Memory Game
 ===========

-This is a two players flip card styled Memory Game implemented in C with OpenGL/GLUT.
+This is a two player flip card styled Memory Game implemented in C with OpenGL/GLUT.

 To play, run:
 -------------